 - number of orders you fill

-- types of orders you receive
+- tips you receive

 (Kevin explained that sometimes you get paid more based on the weight of items in the order.
 For example, an order with cases of water bottles or big bags of dog food should pay more than a lighter-weight order.)